Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

 Problem Statement 2: Housman's mobility rate is 28.2%.
 TFE's mobility rate was 23.3%.
 The high mobility rate for both HME and TFE present challenges as we work to provide continuity in instruction and student supports through an effective Response to Intervention [RtI] system.
-Root Cause: The rising cost of housing and reduced affordable housing options is the root cause for the high mobility rate.

 Student Achievement